 Get the Recovery You Deserve After a Motorcycle Crash Hip Injury

 Any of the hip injuries described above can have a significant impact on your life.
 During your recovery period, you may be unable to work, drive, or walk without assistance.
 Your medical bills may pile up at a time when you are unable to work and earn an income.
 However, if someone else caused your motorcycle crash, then you may have the right to recover fair damages for your injuries.

 Your motorcycle accident damages may include compensation for all of the past, current, and future costs related to your motorcycle accident including:

 - Economic damages.
 A dollar amount can be assigned to these damages by providing copies of bills or evidence of loss.
 Economic damages include, for example, medical costs, out-of-pocket costs, and lost income.

 - Non-economic damages.
 Non-economic damages may be harder to prove than economic damages, but they are every bit as important to your recovery.
 Non-economic damages include things like your physical pain and emotional suffering.

 Your damages may add up quickly, and if you fail to take action, then you may remain solely responsible for all of the costs associated with your injuries.
 This can be financially devastating.

 In order to avoid the financial burden, and possible financial ruin, that a motorcycle accident can cause, we encourage you to contact our experienced motorcycle crash injury lawyers.
 Our lawyers, many of whom are also avid riders, will investigate what happened to you and work hard to get you the legal recovery that you deserve through settlement negotiations or in court.

 To learn more, we invite you to text, call, or reach out to us via this website at any time to schedule a free, no-obligation consultation.
-We would be happy to meet with you in any of our Iowa offices, Cedar Rapids, Des Moines, or Quad Cities, or at a location that is convenient for you.
+We would be happy to meet with you in any of our Iowa offices, Cedar Rapids, Des Moines, or Davenport, or at a location that is convenient for you.